Mobile menu icon

 Welcome to the home of Engineering and Materials at The University of Manchester.
 It is a place like no other where engineers, material scientists and fashion students collaborate, innovate, and make their mark on the world.

-Within the new home of Engineering and Materials are four Departments.
+Within the new home of Engineering and Materials are five Departments.
 The ethos here is collaboration and the facilities are geared to unite people from different areas with different expertise to work on real-world solutions to take on some of the challenges we face globally.
 Our Departments are listed below with links to their websites with more information about what they do and the impact of their research:

 It's also home to innovative research, with world class facilities perfect for teams and individuals pioneering and championing discoveries across a wide range of disciplines.
 Our research institutes include: